 Your roof is one of the most important parts of your home.
 It protects your home from Calgary’s hot summers, cold winters and everything in between.
 If you have missing shingles, leaks or damage to your roof, it’s imperative to find a solution.
 If your roof is in rough shape, there are two options.
 You can either re-roofing or replace your roof altogether.

 A completely new roof generally isn’t the cheapest option, and it isn’t always necessary.
 Here at Claw Roofing Calgary, we try to recommend fixing your roof before making the investment on an entirely new roof.
 However, sometimes full replacements are necessary.
+Thankfully, in addition to keeping your home safe, repairing or replacing your roof can add value to your home.

 So, how can you tell if you need an entirely new roof or can just fix your existing one?
 Here at Claw Roofing Calgary, we’ve compiled a few ways you can determine if you need to replace your existing roof or if it is recoverable.
 Additionally, take a look at one of our other blog posts if you’d like to learn more about preserving the longevity of your roof.